Dear Wonderful, Creative You,

 If you like this post, please share it with someone you care about via social media!
 You will also love our private Facebook group, Creative Self-Care.
 You can sign up for regular updates about my free online workshops and tutorials here.
 You might also enjoy my Free DIY Adult Coloring Book, or this post on making art for self-care.

 Grab your spot in my free e-course: The Guide to Creative Self-Care

 Also, be sure to get your free Guide to Creative Self-Care: This is a six day guided course with a self-assessment, self-care myths, information on creating an art studio even in the smallest spaces, inspirational art journaling video, and artsy self-care tutorials.
 Grab your spot now!

 DISCLAIMER: This is not “art therapy,” but rather a technique that might help you to ground and focus when you are feeling uninspired or anxious.
 I believe that all art has the power to be healing, but art you do alone for healing and growth is different from art therapy.
 Art therapy only happens between a trained art therapist with specific skills and a client who has agreed to psychotherapeutic treatment with that person.
 If you are looking for an art therapist in your area, you can find one near you through the American Art Therapy Association’s therapist locator, found here.

 The information provided on this post and on this site is for educational purposes only.
 Please consult a mental health professional, such as an art therapist, if you think you need professional help.

-*This is an affiliate link, if you choose to click on it and make a purchase, I will receive a small referral commission and you will support the creative self-care work of Mindful Art Studio.
+Some of the links in this post are affiliate links.
+This means if you choose to click on it and make a purchase, I will receive a small referral commission and you will support the creative self-care work of Mindful Art Studio.
 Thank you!